maybe-im-a-mess/turtlebot/README.md

 ### About the worlds:

-`world_1_1.sdf` is a world with just one cell for first threee challenges.
+`world_1_1.sdf` is a world with just one cell for the first three challenges.

 `world_2_2.sdf` is a world with a small maze for the fourth challenge.